Never miss a full moon, eclipse, or meteor shower with reminders from the Almanac Daily newsletter.

 • Waxing Gibbous

-This phase occurs between the first quarter and full Moon and describes the Moon when it is more than half lit, but not yet fully.
-At the beginning of this stage in the Northern Hemisphere, we see the right half of the Moon illuminated plus a tiny fraction more extending into the left side.
+This phase occurs between the first quarter and the full Moon and describes the Moon when it is more than half-lit but not yet fully.
+At the beginning of this stage in the Northern Hemisphere, we see the right half of the Moon illuminated, plus a tiny fraction more extending into the left side.
 As the days pass, the light creeps farther left, covering more and more of the Moon’s surface until the full Moon phase, when the entire disk is illuminated.
 In the Southern Hemisphere, the same happens, only from left to right.

 “Gibbous” comes from a Latin word meaning “humpbacked,” referring to the curved lit area on the Moon’s surface.